Life is better with art!

 Location: 41–43 St John Street, Launceston

-Housed in a heritage-listed building, 1842 Gallery showcases a diverse range of works by both emerging and established local artists, offering visitors a unique perspective on the region’s creative talents.
-The fine furniture collection is particularly notable, reflecting Tasmania's long-standing reputation for craftsmanship and innovative design.
+Housed in a heritage-listed building, 1842 Gallery shows work by emerging and established local artists.
+The fine furniture collection reflects Tasmania's reputation for woodcraft and design.

 6. Greenoaks Gallery